Strategy

 Tier-1 voice: 80 per cent of calls answered in under 30 seconds, abandon rate below 5 per cent, first-contact resolution above 70 per cent, CSAT at or above 95 per cent.
 Tier-1 chat: median response under 45 seconds, three concurrent sessions per agent, CSAT at or above 95 per cent.
 Tier-1 email: 95 per cent responded within four business hours.

-Eval gate before the first cohort goes live
+The gate before the first live caller hears anyone's voice

 The audit chain is what makes the operation defensible to a regulated buyer.
 Principal-of-record discipline runs from the caller through Connect, through the Bedrock model and knowledge-base retrieval, through the human agent's edits, to the final response — each step's actor, input, output, and timestamp captured.